 This push aligns with broader public sector trends.
 Governments are not just stewards of public funds, they are also stewards of financial data.

 Modernizing the ACFR doesn’t mean compromising on rigor.
 It means amplifying its value through better delivery.
-A digital ACFR can:
+Digital ACFR benefits can include:

-• Support future readiness by aligning with transparency trends and structured data expectations.
+Support for future readiness by aligning with transparency trends and structured data expectations.

 Artificial intelligence is also opening new possibilities.
 AI-powered capabilities can assist with natural language search, flag anomalies in financial data, generate plain-language summaries, or guide users to key insights based on their roles.
 This makes the ACFR not just more accessible, but more actionable.